NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Crafter's Eyepiece (Greater).md

 * * *

-**Effect** You calibrate the eyepiece to have it cast a 5th-rank [[Spells/Creation|Creation]] spell over the course of 1 minute to construct a temporary item.
+**Effect** You calibrate the eyepiece to have it cast a 5th-rank [[Creation|Creation]] spell over the course of 1 minute to construct a temporary item.

 *Source: Pathfinder GM Core*
 *ORC*